 Before the battle begins, you will need to know how to set up a mouse trap!

-In this post, I am going to run you through setting up a mouse trap, so you can stroll into the battle with the upper hand…
+In this post, I am going to run you through setting up a mouse trap, so you can begin the battle with the upper hand…

-First things first, what equipment do you need?
+First things first, what equipment do you need to properly set a mouse trap?

 Setting Up Your Mouse Trap – Equipment

-Before you begin, it is important that you gather all the equipment you will need.
+Before you begin with your mouse trap setup, it is important that you gather all the equipment you will need.

 - Gloves – You do not get your scent on the trap.
 You will notice that I am not using gloves for the images on this post.
 This trap is not going to be used to catch mice, so I didn’t bother putting gloves on!